khols/ResearchVaultRepository/README.md

 So exciting!

-All my notes and research are publically available for free to read and learn.
+All my notes and research are publicly available for free to read and learn.

-This being said I reserve the right to take down any unauthorized republication or reproduction of anything written here.
+**I do not and will not ever consent to the use of any of the work or writings contained here & within, to be used for the training or knowledge base of any LLM or AI Agent or anything of the like.**